Tr6nt0/bloom-scout-plugin/README.md

-# Pikmin Bloom IITC Helper Plugin
+# Bloom Scout Plugin

 This is a fork of the PoGO Tools IITC Plugin, adapted for Pikmin Bloom gameplay.
-It aims to help players locate and track mushrooms and flowers within the Pikmin Bloom universe using the Ingress Intel map.
+It aims to help players locate and track mushrooms, flowers, and large flowers within the Pikmin Bloom universe using the Ingress Intel map.

 ## Features

 - Overlay of relevant S2 cells for Pikmin Bloom gameplay
-- Tracking and visualization of mushroom and flower locations
+- Tracking and visualization of mushroom, flower, and large flower locations
 - Customized map view optimized for Pikmin Bloom exploration
 - Open-source and collaborative development